 - Migraine Attack Phase – the migraine attack can last a few hours to several days.
 The pain can be so severe that it brings on vomiting and crying.
 See above for other symptoms.

 - Post-Migraine Phase – patients often feel confused, tired, sluggish and will get increased pain in their heads if they bend over.

 Choose a Chiropractor That Specializes in Migraine Headaches

 Not all chiropractors know how to successfully manage migraine patients in their practice.
-He specializes in helping patients with migraine headaches.
+I specialize in helping patients with migraine headaches.
 Why?
-Because he is a migraine sufferer himself.
-He understands the pain and agony of missing a family event, of staying all day in a dark room, of feeling guilty because he couldn’t give 100% of himself to his family.
+Because I myself am a migraine sufferer, I understand the pain and agony of missing a family event, of staying all day in a dark room, of feeling guilty because I couldn’t give 100% of myself or my family.
 I have spent many years searching for the combination of things that a patient must do to properly manage migraine headaches.
 There is no cure for migraines, but with the right approach they can be managed in such a way as to reduce their frequency and severity.

 Many patients try to treat their headache symptoms at home.
 Some over-the-counter pain relievers work, but they are not targeted at fixing the cause of the problem.
 There are also numerous triggers that can bring on a migraine.
 We will help you determine all of your triggers.
 At the Chiropractic Health Center of Bristol, we help to properly diagnose the cause of your headaches and treat them naturally.
 If one of the doctors in my office thinks you need a referral for an MRI, x-rays or other specialist, you will be referred at the appropriate time.